Head (crater)

-Head crater is a small crater in Mare Cognitum on the Moon.
+Head crater is a small crater in Oceanus Procellarum on the Moon.
 The name of the crater was formally adopted by the IAU in 1973.

-The Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid northeast of Head crater on November 24, 1969.
+Apollo 12 astronauts Pete Conrad and Alan Bean landed the Lunar Module (LM) Intrepid northeast of Head crater on November 19, 1969.
 To the east of Head is the larger Surveyor crater.
 To the southwest are Bench crater and Sharp crater (now called Sharp-Apollo).
 To the northwest of Head is the larger crater Middle Crescent.

 It is called Head because the pattern of craters in the area resembles that of a snowman (with Surveyor crater forming the body) when viewed from the east, as in the landing approach.

+The crater was described in the Apollo 12 Preliminary Science Report: